 ‘OK then’, someone obliged after a pause, ‘let’s see now - one is in the North, the other is in the South.
 But which is Communist?’

 Alfred took no notice of the fragmentary conversation behind his back.
 He switched channels and became engrossed on listening to a debate on the same topic.
 He conceptualized once again his own presence at the discussion table and soon he had a go at another debater, pointing his finger at the screen.
-‘Do not try to get out of it, mate!
+‘Do not try to get out of it, mate.
 Just say the truth, that the Americans have being bombing Cambodia since 1965.
-Say it!
+Say it.
 Tell the truth for once.
-NO!
-B-52 bombers also target civilians and refugee camps, you cretin.
-Ci-vi-leeans!!
+NO. B-52 bombers also target civilians and refugee camps, you cretin.
+Ci-vi-leeans.
 Do not try to pull the wool over my eyes.
 We are not idiots.’

 By now, the room had filled with the acrid smell of cannabis and cigarettes.
 Everyone was ‘high’ and the odour from wine and beer had become denser.
 When a half-smoked joint came around to Nick, he inhaled deeply then by-passed Anne over to the next youngster, his legs horizontally against the wall.
 He held a guitar trying to compose a song staring at the ceiling for concentration.
 His recurrent leitmotif was, ‘I don’t care’, sung like a mantra.

-Annie looked at Nick inquisitively.
+Annie looked at Nick.
 His features looked untroubled, dreamlike.
 His eyes vague, far away, but he was smiling at her, stroking her legs and arms.
 She thought that cannabis added to his personal allure.

-She said, ‘I did not know you smoked hash.’
+‘I did not know you smoked hash,’ she said.

-‘A little’, came the answer.
+‘A little,’ came the answer.
 ‘Just at parties.
 If I am offered some.
 I do not go out of my way to get it.
 You should not worry about it.’

 He said it in a tone that hid a total dismissal on the subject.

-He then moved closer to her and kissed her passionately on the lips.
+He moved closer to her and kissed her on the lips.
 Anne did not like to kiss in front of people, but then she saw that no one was taking any notice, and relaxed.
 Besides, some of them were kissing and petting their girlfriends as well, eating, smoking, some sleeping or just laying around.

 The ‘I don’t care’ youth was now sitting cross-legged humming his mantra on different chords, with passion, absorbed, tongue hanging out.
-Jasmine was now bare-chested showing her pink nipples with no qualms, sniffing white powder from the coffee table.
+Jyoti was now bare-chested showing her pink nipples with no qualms, sniffing white powder from the coffee table.

-All of a sudden, Alfred got up and started to jump up and down screaming in frustration at another panel of authorities and politicians debating the war in Vietnam, ‘That’s a lie!
-That’s a lie!
-The 17th Parallel was divided first way back, back, back!
+All of a sudden, Alfred got up and started to jump up and down screaming in frustration at another panel of authorities and politicians debating the war in Vietnam.
+‘That’s a lie.
+That’s a lie.
+The 17th Parallel was divided first way back, back, back.
 The Geneva Pacts were a farce in 1954.’

 His eyes shone with feverish intoxication. ’They did not ratify them.
-See?’ he pleaded, turning once more to his friends for approval.’
+See?’ he pleaded, turning once more to his friends for approval.
 ‘God knows why they didn’t.’

 As they ignored him, he returned to the TV set.

 Soon he fell into a desperate cry in response to a politician’s opinion.
 He shouted again becoming more belligerent.
-‘NO!
-NO!
-In 1956, Eisenhower stopped his own election because he was sick.
-You should know, you moron!
+‘No. No. In 1956, Eisenhower stopped his own election because he was sick.
+You should know, you moron.
 He should have resigned and gone home to mind his own health and leave people alone.
-We would have been spared seeing children massacred whilst eating our turkey.’
+We would have all been spared seeing children massacred whilst eating our turkey.’